Frederik Motzfeldt

 Frederik Motzfeldt (2 November 1779 – 2 January 1848) was a Norwegian politician.
-He was a member of the Norwegian Constituent Assembly at Eidsvoll in 1814.
+He was a member of the Norwegian Constituent Assembly at Eidsvoll Manor in 1814.

-Motzfeldt was born at Skaun in Sør-Trøndelag, Norway.
+Motzfeldt was born at Skaun in Søndre Trondhjem county, Norway.
 He was raised in Trondhjem.
 He was the son of Major Jacob Motzfeldt (1744–1816) and Sophia Cathrine Mühlenphort (1751–1789).
 He was a cousin of Peter Motzfeldt and Carl Frederik Motzfeldt.
 He graduated as cand.jur. in 1801.